-- full sibling living at the same address as the applicant - step sibling living at the same address as the applicant - half sibling living at the same address as the applicant - long term foster sibling living at the same address as the applicant - d) Students resident in the agreed priority admissions area (catchment area) of Ortu Hassenbrook Academy and then by distance, using straight line measurement, with students closest to the school being given higher priority (straight line measurement being from the front door of the home address to the school reception using a digital mapping system). - e) Siblings living outside the existing priority admissions area for the school: Students whose older siblings are currently attending Ortu Hassenbrook in years 7 to 11 and will continue to do so on the date of admission. - f) Students attending primary schools under the Ortu Federation. - g) Children of former students of Ortu Hassenbrook Academy.
-The former student must be able to satisfy the school that they were in attendance for 5 full years. - h) Other students by distance from the school, by straight line measurement as above, with those nearer being accorded the higher priority.
+- full sibling living at the same address as the applicant - · step sibling living at the same address as the applicant - half sibling living at the same address as the applicant - long-term foster sibling living at the same address as the applicant - e) Students resident in the agreed priority admissions area [catchment area] of Ortu Hassenbrook Academy and then by distance, using straight line measurement, with students closest to the school being given higher priority [straight line measurement being from the front door of the home address to the school reception using a digital mapping system]. - f) Siblings living outside the existing priority admissions area for the school: Students whose older siblings are currently attending Ortu Hassenbrook in years 7 to 11 and will continue to do so on the date of admission. - g) Students attending Primary Schools under the Ortu Federation. - h) Other students by distance from the school [by straight line measurement as above] with those nearer being accorded the higher priority. - i) If the final place is allocated to a family with twins or multiple births, a place will be offered to both. - j) If there is a tie for the final place, a draw will be conducted by a person independent of the academy.

-Notwithstanding the provision of points (a) to (h) above, the Secretary of State may direct Ortu Hassenbrook Academy to admit a named student to Ortu Hassenbrook Academy upon application from the local authority.
+Notwithstanding the provision of points a - j above, the Secretary of State may direct Ortu Hassenbrook Academy to admit a named student to Ortu Hassenbrook Academy on application from the Local Authority.